Skip to content

 • Sarah (Resource Manager) — this is your veto surface.
 If the aggregate is over 100% before activate, escalate before the sprint starts.

 • Maya (Scrum Master) — the per-person list answers “who’s overcommitted?” without a separate spreadsheet.
+The points footer (0.3) gives you the one-line “are we over the ceiling?” answer to read out at planning.

 • Raj (PM) — capacity warnings on activate inform whether to pull scope before the sprint window opens.